 As you can see, leveraging KleidiAI libraries into existing GenAI technology stacks can have a huge performance uplift for token generation rate and for time to generate first token for different GenAI models.

 Running LLM inferencing on CPUs is practical and effective for real-time workloads such as chatbots.
 We demonstrated this using Llama.cpp in a previous blog.
-In this blog, we showed how good LLM inference performance can be achieved using KleidiAI libraries for PyTorch on Arm.
+In this blog post, we showed how good LLM inference performance can be achieved using KleidiAI libraries for PyTorch on Arm.
 As we showed using an AWS Graviton4-based R8g instance with Neoverse V2 cores, KleidiAI delivers a massive performance improvement for running LLM Inference with PyTorch on Arm.
 Developers can take advantage of Arm’s KleidiAI optimizations for PyTorch today, for new or existing AI applications.